gazzamc/starfield_hex_updater/docs/compatibility/README.md

 # Compatible Mods SFSE GamePass

     Any SFSE Mod utilizing the Address Library should work on this version of SFSE.
-    As long it was compiled with a newer version of `CommonLibSF (Oct 2023 +)`.

-    If the mods has updated for Starfield `v1.7.36 +` then it should be good, otherwise get in contact with me and I'll add it to the incompatible list below.
+    If the mods has updated for Starfield `v1.8.86 +` then it should be good, otherwise get in contact with me and I'll add it to the incompatible list below.

+    **NOTE**
+    Due to the `1.8.86` update breaking some things in SFSE some of these mods below are awaiting updates and/or have removed Address Library support temporarily.
+    I've moved many into incompatible until I can patch for the GamePass version

 ### Testing

     As I don't have time to extensively test each and every SFSE mod, I'll mark a mod `compatible` if it boots and doesn't crash the game after loading a save.

-    For any game that isn't compatible due to an outdated `CommonLibSF` I'll recompile the DLL and make it available on the release section of the fork of the mods source code.
+    For any game that isn't compatible due to removing Address Library (specifically patching for steam version) I'll patch/recompile the DLL and make it available on the release section of the fork of the mods source code.

 #

-### Updated as of Starfield `v1.7.36`
+### Updated as of Starfield `v1.8.86`

 Incompatible Info: